canh25xp/GecWeb/README.md

 # A Grammatical Error Correction Using Machine Learning Web Application

-This repo is a centerialized place for the gector-api and gector-web.
+This repo is a centerialized place for my graduation project, icluding the api, web interface, and the thesis report.

 ## Clone the repo